heavendata/heavendata.github.io/en/initial-setup/optimize-catalog-structure.md

 4. Add all attributes
 5. Save it and we're done

 The article [Product Type Settings](../settings/product-types.md) describes how to configure product types.
+You'll find details how to configure variants in [Product Variants](../settings/product-variants.md).

 ### Common attributes